c58/react-reload/README.md

 ## How to reload/refresh the data?

-When `options` prop changed the data reloaded automatically.
+When `options` prop changed the data will be reloaded automatically.
 Data loader check previous and new options object with `shallowEqual` on `componentDidUpdate`, and if it is different, then it reload the data.